AmrMahmoud28/CPIT405-GroupProject/README.md

 We set up and used the realtime database provided by Firebase.
 Within our components we created 2 functions, one functions creates and stores user's history in the database whenever that user searches a product, however that user must have an account.
 The other function simply reads and displays that user's history in the history page.
 ![image](https://github.com/user-attachments/assets/cc65c68f-9c73-46e5-8818-a1d33ca9c9a5)

+## API
+### Open Food Facts API
+The Open Food Facts API enabled us to get information like ingredients and nutritional facts of products.
+We used the API to build the search component that allow users to search the for specific products and save their history to make healthier food choices.
+This is also great for users with specific allergies such as peanut allergy and for all muslims who live abroad, this will help navigate through the non-halal/haram products and completely avoid it.